colehanan1/FlyBehaviorScoring/README.md

 - Each training run exports `predictions_<model>_{train,test}.csv` (and `validation` when applicable) so you can audit which trials were classified correctly, along with their reaction probabilities and sample weights.
 - `--model mlp` isolates the legacy neural baseline: a scikit-learn `MLPClassifier` with a single hidden layer of 100 neurons between the feature input and the binary output unit.
 - `--model fp_optimized_mlp` activates the new false-positive minimising architecture.
 It stacks two ReLU-activated hidden layers sized 256 and 128, uses Adam with a 0.001 learning rate, honours proportional intensity weights, and multiplies responder samples (`label==1`) by an additional class weight of 2.0.
 Training automatically performs a stratified 70/15/15 train/validation/test split, monitors validation performance with early stopping (`n_iter_no_change=10`), and logs precision plus false-positive rates across all splits.
+- Optuna-generated payloads and manual configurations targeting `fp_optimized_mlp` must now specify exactly two hidden widths.
+The CLI enforces this constraint and raises if a single-layer payload is supplied, preventing accidental regressions when reusing tuned configurations.
 - Inspect `metrics.json` for `test` (and `validation`) entries to verify held-out accuracy, precision, recall, F1, and false-positive rates.
 Review `confusion_matrix_<model>.png` in the run directory for quick diagnostics.
 - Existing scripts that still pass `--model both` continue to run LDA + logistic regression only; update them to `--model all` to include the neural networks when desired.